JaKooLit/Hyprland-v4/README.md

 ![alt text](https://github.com/JaKooLit/Hyprland-v3.1/blob/main/screenshots/Sample-Tokyo-waybar.png "Default")

-### ✨ What's new
+### ✨  What's new compared to my V3

-- a.
-Can modify the packages easily on the install-hyprland-script
+- 1. Can modify the packages easily on the install-hyprland-script
-- b.
-Dropped the Mc Mojave theme (apple like) in favor with Tokyo-night-theme
+- 2. Dropped the Mc Mojave theme (apple like) in favor with Tokyo-night-theme
-- c. using dunst instead of mako
+- 3. using dunst instead of mako
-- d.
-Added Tokyo SDDM Theme
+- 4. Added Tokyo SDDM Theme
-- e.
-Use a wofi-power menu instead of wlogout
+- 5. Use a wofi-power menu instead of wlogout
-- f.
-Added the following:
+- 6. Added the following:
-    - 1. mission center (windows like task manager) - right click on cpu waybar module
+    - a. mission center (windows like task manager) - right click on cpu waybar module
-    - 2. nvtop - right click on temperature waybar module
+    - b. nvtop - right click on temperature waybar module

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script